Non-narrative film: 1920s: The absolute film movement

 Viking Eggeling came from a family of musicians and analysed the elements of painting by reducing it into his "Generalbass der Malerei", a catalogue of typological elements, from which he would create new "orchestrations".
 In 1918 Viking Eggeling had been engaging in Dada activities in Zürich and befriended Hans Richter.
 According to Richter, absolute film originated in the scroll sketches that Viking Eggeling made in 1917–1918.
 On paper rolls up to 15 meters long, Eggeling would draw sketches of variations of small graphic designs, in such a way that a viewer could follow the changes in the designs when looking at the scroll from beginning to end.
 For a few years Eggeling and Richter worked together, each on their own projects based on these ides, and created thousands of rhythmic series of simple shapes.
 In 1920 they started working on film versions of their work.

 Walter Ruttmann, trained as a musician and painter, gave up painting to devote himself to film.
 He made his earliest films by painting frames on glass in combination with cutouts and elaborate tinting and hand-coloring.
 His Lichtspiel: Opus I was first screened in March 1921 in Frankfurt.

 Hans Richter finished his first film Rhythmus 21 (a.k.a.
 Film ist Rhythmus) in 1921, but kept changing elements until he first presented the work on 7 July 1923 in Paris at the dadaist Soirée du coeur à barbe program in Théâtre Michel.
 It was an abstract animation of rectangular shapes, partly inspired by his connections with De Stijl.
 Founder Theo van Doesburg had visited Richter and Eggeling in December 1920 and reported on their film works in his magazine De Stijl in May and July 1921.
-Rhytmus 23 and the colourful Rhythmus 25 followed similar principles, with noticeable suprematist influence of Kasimir Malevich's work.
+Rhythmus 23 and the colourful Rhythmus 25 followed similar principles, with noticeable suprematist influence of Kasimir Malevich's work.
 Rhythmus 25 is considered lost.